A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Update Zoom VDI Client for Windows to version 5.16.10 or later
+• Upgrade Zoom Desktop Client for Windows and Zoom VDI Client for Windows to version 5.16.10 or later on all managed endpoints.

-• Update Zoom Meeting SDK and Video SDK for Windows to version 5.16.10 or later
+• Rebuild and redistribute any in-house applications that depend on Zoom Meeting SDK or Video SDK for Windows using SDK version 5.16.10 or later.

 Patch Information